 ELECTROCUTION HAZARD: If polarity is reversed, DO NOT use the shore power source.
 Immediately turn off the power source and disconnect the shore power cord.
-Reversed polarity is a potentially and condition that may cause electrocution, or death.
+Reversed polarity is a dangerous and potentially lethal condition that may cause shock, electrocution, or death.